¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 After prior authorization has been requested, we will notify you and your provider if the request has been approved or denied as follows:

-- For urgent care services, within 72 hours (3 calendar days) of receipt of the request.
+- For urgent care services, within one calendar day of receipt of the request.

-- For urgent concurrent review within 24 hours (1 calendar day )of receipt of the request.
+- For urgent concurrent review within 48 hours of receipt of the request.

 - For non-urgent pre-service requests within 10 calendar days, of receipt of the request.